mikro-orm/mikro-orm/docs/entity-manager.md

 # Working with EntityManager

+## Persist and flush

+There are 2 methods we should first describe to understand how persisting works in MikroORM:
+`em.persist()` and `em.flush()`.

+`em.persist(entity, flush?: boolean)` is used to mark new entities for future persisting.
+It will make the entity managed by given `EntityManager` and once `flush` will be called, it will be written to the database.
+Second boolean parameter can be used to invoke `flush` immediately.
+Its default value is configurable via `autoFlush` option.

+To understand `flush`, lets first define what managed entity is: An entity is managed if it’s fetched from the database (via `em.find()`, `em.findOne()` or via other managed entity) or registered as new through `em.persist()`.

+`em.flush()` will go through all managed entities, compute appropriate change sets and perform according database queries.
+As an entity loaded from database becomes managed automatically, you do not have to call persist on those, and flush is enough to update them.

 ## Persisting and cascading

 To save entity state to database, you need to persist it.
 Persist takes care or deciding